← All RAM guides

 Bottom line

-Intel platforms and RAM compatibility hinge on socket generation, DDR4 vs DDR5 board choice, Gear mode, and QVL — not raw marketing MT/s.
-Match XMP kits to validated lists, enable profiles, verify Gear — then tune if you still need more bandwidth or lower latency.
+Intel platforms and RAM compatibility hinge on socket generation, DDR4 versus DDR5 board choice, Gear mode, and QVL — enable profiles, verify Gear, then tune if needed.